mvolkmann/blog/src/swift/why-swift.md

 ### Tuples

-A tuple is an ordered collection of a fixed size whose value have types that can differ.
+A tuple is an ordered collection of a fixed size whose items can have differing types.

-Here is an example of defining a function that returns a tuple, calling it, and using the return value.
+Here is an example of defining a function that returns a tuple, calling the function, and using the return value.

 ```swift
 // Gets the minimum, maximum, and average of the numbers in an Array,